woostju/ssh-client-pool/README.md

 SshClientPoolConfig is a subclass of GenericKeyedObjectPool in Apacha Common Pool2, learn more from [apache common pool2](https://github.com/apache/commons-pool) to configure the pool.

+### How does it work?

+When you request a client from pool, it will pull an idle one, if there is no idle client, a created one return.
+After you execute a command, it will return the client to pool as an idle one.
+If you close the client explicitly, the client will be destroyed and remove from pool.

 ## License